AshishPatel14S/A-B-Test-Analysis/docs/case_study.md

 ### TL;DR

-Conducted rigorous statistical analysis of checkout flow A/B test, finding a +1.95pp lift (18% relative improvement) in conversion rate with 99.9% statistical significance, translating to $9.9M annual revenue impact.
+Conducted rigorous statistical analysis of checkout flow A/B test, finding a +1.95pp lift (18% relative improvement) in conversion rate, statistically significant at p < 0.001, translating to $9.9M in annualized revenue lift.

 ---